-Come and discover the unique flavours and places where you can try, and even buy, traditional local dishes, produce and products made exclusively in the Province of Varese.
+Come and discover the unique flavours and places with a culinary tour, where you can try, and even buy, traditional and local products.

-Whether you are savouring a traditional meal in the city, an agritourism or one of the countless eateries across the province, we want to ensure you always enjoy the very best Varese has to offer so we have teamed up with the Varese Food & Wellness Club and Coldiretti (the farmers’ union).
+Whether you are savouring a traditional meal in the city, an agritourism or one of the countless eateries across the province, we want to ensure you always enjoy the very best Varese has to offer.

-Some local products that are an absolute must when visiting the area include the grappa and liqueurs from Angera, which the renowned Rossi di Angera distillery has been producing since 1847.
-Passing down its techniques and recipes from generation to generation, the distillery uses marcs from only the finest vineyards in Lombardy and Piedmont for its grappa.
+Some local products that are an absolute must when visiting the area include the grappa and liqueurs from Angera, which the renowned Rossi di Angera distillery has been producing since 1847, and the wines from Angera vineyards: we suggest you a tasting experience in the hamlet to uncover the history and the techniques of production.

 Formaggella del Luinese P.D.O. is a soft cheese with a medium-mild, delicate, pleasant flavour that becomes stronger as it matures and is made exclusively from whole, raw goat’s milk from “Camosciata delle Alpi” and “Nera di Verzasca” breeds.